KDE/digikam-doc/setup_application/config_overview.rst

 .. contents::

 digiKam tries to give you as much control over how it works as possible.
 There are many options that change the behavior of the application.
-To access these settings select :menuselection:`Settings --> Configure digiKam...` from the menubar.
-The configuration dialog is separated by categories displayed in independant pages.
+To access these settings select :menuselection:`Settings --> Configure digiKam...` from the menu-bar.
+The configuration dialog is separated by categories displayed in independent pages.
 You can change between these pages by clicking on the icons on the left-hand side of the dialog.

 .. figure:: images/setup_dialog.webp